CKmwaa/Preview-App/README.md

 Caleb Mwangi @ Dev

 ## Project Description
-This website creates a illustartion of a landing page for a studio.
-What the studio offers and most importantly an interaction interface with the clients.
+This application helps create a list and preview news articles from various sources.

 ## Installation Instructions
 * Clone the project